Edge vectors on plabic networks in the disk and amalgamation of totally non-negative Grassmannians: Dependence of edge vectors on orientation and network gauge freedoms

 \subsection{Dependence of edge vectors on gauge ray direction $\mathfrak l$}

-We now discuss the effect of a change of direction in the gauge ray $\mathfrak l$ on the vectors $E_e$.
-We show that the new vectors $E^{\prime}_e$ coincide with the old ones $E_e$ us to a sign, and boundary measurement matrix is preserved.
+We show that the effect of a change of direction in the gauge ray $\mathfrak l$ on the vectors $E_e$ is the following: the new vectors $E^{\prime}_e$ coincide with the old ones $E_e$ up to a sign, and the boundary measurement matrix is preserved.

 \begin{proposition} \textbf{The dependence of the system of vectors on the ray direction $\mathfrak l$} Let $({\mathcal N},\mathcal O)$ be an oriented network and consider two gauge directions $\mathfrak l$ and $\mathfrak{l}^{\prime}$. \begin{enumerate} \item For any boundary source edge $e_{i_r}$ the vector $E_{e_{i_r}}$ does not depend on the gauge direction $\mathfrak l$ and it coincides with the $r$-th row of the generalized RREF of $[A]$, associated to the pivot set $I$, minus the $i_r$--th vector of the canonical basis, which we denote $E_{i_r}$,